Kansas City Child Injury Lawyer

 Negligence

 Negligence is the breaking of an existing duty of care.
 For instance, someone driving far faster than the speed limit increases the likelihood of a collision on the street.
-When someone is negligent around your child, the possibility of severe injuries for your kid is much higher.
+When someone is negligent around your child, the possibility of serious injuries for your kid is much higher.
 You may need evidence to prove someone was acting negligently in a way that impacted your child’s safety.
+For example, broken bones, brain or spinal cord injuries, or physical injuries can be linked to such negligence.

 Injuries

 Any injuries in your case must come directly from the at-fault individual’s negligence.
-Just because someone was negligent does not immediately mean they are responsible for medical bills.
+Just because someone was negligent does not immediately mean they are responsible for medical treatment costs.
 For instance, a driver who speeds will not be liable for an accident they did not cause.
-Often, you can prove that injuries are connected to an incident and negligence with a medical document dated shortly after.
+Often, you can prove that injuries, including psychological injuries, are connected to an incident and negligence with a medical document dated shortly after.
+Medical expenses may continue to rise, and this could include the need for ongoing treatment or even future medical expenses if your child’s injuries have long-term consequences.
+Sexual abuse cases also need careful handling to establish harm and accountability.

 Financial Loss

-While you can receive compensation for non-economic losses, such as emotional distress or scarring and disfigurement, these are insufficient.
-Economic losses must be present, like medical bills, property damage, or wage loss.
+While you can receive compensation for non-economic losses, such as emotional pain, emotional distress, or scarring and disfigurement, these are insufficient.
+Economic losses must be present, like medical bills, property damage, or lost wages.
 This makes it far easier to demonstrate an objective impact the accident has had on your child and family’s lives.
+If your child’s injury results in the need for ongoing treatment or future care, you can seek compensation to cover these future expenses as well.

 We strongly encourage you to work with an attorney to prove these four items are accurate during proceedings, as this can make it far easier to win your case.
 Demonstrating that these elements hold true can ensure your eligibility for compensation, and Hollis Law Firm can make navigating and convincing others far simpler.